 A common complaint with various iPhone 11 units is that they get uncomfortably hot, especially while using resource-heavy features like GPS.
 This has owners concerned about the long-term effect on battery life.

 - Keep your handset away from prolonged heat exposure (in a hot car, for example).

 - Games, especially AR games, can cause the device to heat up.

-- On your device, go to Settings > Bluetooth and make sure that Bluetooth is on.
-If it’s disabled and you cannot enable it, restart your iOS device.
-Then try again to pair and connect.
+- Go to Settings > Bluetooth and make sure that Bluetooth is on.
+If it’s disabled and you can’t enable it, restart your phone, and then try again to pair and connect.

 - Make sure that your Bluetooth accessory and device are in close proximity.